qutebrowser/qutebrowser/doc/treetabs.md

 structure.
 It also handles hiding or showing tabs for collapsed groups/branches.
 Hidden tabs are children of tabs with the `collapsed` property set, they remain in the tree structure (which is held by the tabbed browser) but they are removed entirely from the tab widget.
-It also handles making sure tabs are moved to indexes corresponding to their traversal order in the tree if any changes to the tree structure happen via the `tree_tab_update()` method that is called from several places.
+The `tree_tab_update()` method, which is called from several places, also handles making sure tabs are moved to indices corresponding to their traversal order in the tree, in case any changes have been made to the tree structure.

+One place in the tab widget classes where tree tab specific code isn't contained entirely in TreeTabWidget is the `{tree}` and `{collapsed}` tab/window title format attributes.
+A key error will be thrown if a placeholder is in the format string but no value is supplied for it.
+So the parent class initialize them to an empty string in case users have them configured but have tree tabs turned off.

 A fair amount of tree tab specific code lives in *commands.py*.
 The six new commands have been added, as well as a customization so that these commands